 I bake my bread with a bread machine.
 I am pretty sure the recipes can be adapted to make by hand but unfortunately, I can’t guarantee the results.
 Although I did convert ingredients from grams to cups for The Culinary Jumble, I used online sources for conversion and never felt totally comfortable with that.
 My advice to anyone making anything from scratch, especially baking cakes and cookies, is to use scales.

 Not all recipes will include spelt flour.
-I am bringing over some favourites from The Culinary Jumble that are gluten free, candy or main meals.
+I am bringing over some favourites from The Culinary Jumble that are candy or main meals.
 It seems a shame to get rid of recipes that people really enjoy reading.
 However, I will not be using anything other than spelt flour in my cakes, pastry and bread.